flyIchtus/MetScore/README.md

 python main.py --config config/config.yaml
 ```
 ### Input and outputs
 By default, your data is supposed to be stored as .npy files.
-Data is either forecasts, analysis or observations, which can be indexed by both a date and lead time/validity.
+Data is either made of forecasts, analysis or observations, which can be indexed by both a date and lead time/validity.
 Samples can feature any number of weather variables.
-The precise way the data is organized inside the file can be user-defined (see section on contribution strategy), but usually it is supposed to have either a "one file per sample" organization (meaning one date and lead time per sample).
+The precise way the data is organized inside the file can be user-defined (see section on contribution strategy), but usually it is supposed to have either a "one file per sample" organization (meaning one date and lead time, possibly one ensemble member per sample), or a "one file per ensembl"

 ## Build your config file